luischavesdev/PythologDemo/README.md

-# ST1
+# Pytholog Demo
- Pytholog demo for the SI2 subject.
+ Short demo of some of the main features of Pytholog.